apedrina/pinga/README.md

 # Pinga

-Example of application to start and monitoring OS process using JS within JVM (Java).
+Application of example about monitoring OS process using JS with JVM (Java).
 For instance we've process to execute a ping (icmp), traceroute and ping http/https.  by Alisson Pedrina ( pedrina.alisson@gmail.com )

 ### Requirements